Zimbabwe Horse Safari

 We do cater for some dietary requirements.
 All requirements must be submitted at booking.
 Some common requirements we cater to are gluten free, vegetarian, vegan, and dairy free.

 Yes!
 However, rides are always carried out at the ability of the weakest rider for safety.
 Groups with mixed abilities may split for short canters a few times within a ride.
+Remember, you’ll need to book a private safari If your group has beginners in the mix.

 No. If some of the group would not like to ride or only want to ride for some of the duration of stay, they are welcome to stay in the lodge, use the pool, go on game drives or game walks, or sit in a blind for game viewing.
 This request can be made upon booking.